 An Intra-articular, Extended-release Formulation of Triamcinolone Acetonide under Investigation for the Treatment of Osteoarthritis of the Knee

 In the 1950’s, intra-articular injection of a corticosteroid (in particular hydrocortisone acetate) became an accepted treatment for what at the time were termed “arthritic” joints.
-Over ensuing decades, various synthetic corticosteroids, including Triamcinolone acetonide, were approved by the Food and Drug Administration (FDA) with labeling for short-term administration in osteoarthritis and other indications.
-Use of intra-articular corticosteroid treatment has grown steadily over the last 60 years, and 6.3 million injections for knee osteoarthritis (OA) in the US were reported in 2015.
+Over ensuing decades, various synthetic corticosteroids, including Triamcinolone acetonide, were approved by the Food and Drug Administration (FDA) with labeling for short-term administration in osteoarthritis (OA) and other indications.
+In 2015, more than 4.2 million US patients diagnosed with OA of the knee received an intra-articular steroid injection.
 Among the nearly 12 million Medicare beneficiaries with knee OA, more than 25% received IA corticosteroid injections, and the number of intra-articular injections per patient doubled between 1999 and 2013.

 Zilretta™ (FX006), Flexion’s lead investigational drug candidate, was developed with the goal of enhancing the clinical effect of intra-articular corticosteroid treatment.
 Zilretta™ is an extended-release formulation of Triamcinolone acetonide designed to prolong local residence following intra-articular injection.
 Zilretta™ is formulated using proprietary microsphere technology combining Triamcinolone acetonide with a poly lactic-co-glycolic acid (PLGA) matrix.
 Zilretta™ has received Fast Track Designation from the FDA.
 This designation is given to a drug in clinical development that is intended to treat a serious condition and addresses unmet medical need.
 Implicit in the definition of unmet medical need is the potential to provide a benefit over that observed with available therapies.
 An NDA (New Drug Application) for FX006 was submitted to the FDA in December 2016.